zipporahmutanu04/Aleph-hackathon/README.md

   <a href="https://docs.scaffoldeth.io">Documentation</a> |
   <a href="https://scaffoldeth.io">Website</a>
 </h4>
-Scaffold-OP is a fork of [Scaffold-ETH 2](https://github.com/scaffold-eth/scaffold-eth-2) with minimal diffs, providing additional examples and native support for Superchain testnets.
+Scaffold-OP is a fork of Scaffold-ETH2 with minimal differences, providing an additional instructions, dApp example, native support for Superchain testnets.

 🧪 An open-source, up-to-date toolkit for building decentralized applications (dapps) on the Ethereum blockchain.
 It's designed to make it easier for developers to create and deploy smart contracts and build user interfaces that interact with those contracts.